heutelbeck/sapl-python/sapl_flask/README.md

 - base_url: The URL, where your PDP Server is located.
 This has to include the path `'/api/pdp/'` of the PDP Server.
 - key: Access to the API of the SAPL PDP Server requires "Basic Auth".
 The client key (username) can be set with this parameter.
   The default is the default implemented credentials of a [SAPL-Server-lt](https://github.com/heutelbeck/sapl-policy-engine/tree/master/sapl-server-lt)
 - secret: The password which is used to get access to the API.
-Please note that the secret has to be BCrypt encoded.
+Please note that the secret has to be BCrypt encoded. <!--- auf dieser Seite ist es doch nicht BCrypt encoded -->
 - dummy: Enables a dummy PDP, which is used instead of a remote PDP.
 This PDP always grants access and should never be used in production.
-- verify:
+- verify: <!--- was passiert hier? -->
 - debug: Enables debugging , which adds logging.
 - backoff_const_max_time: When an error occurs, while requesting a Decision from the PDP SAPL_Flask does a retry.
-  This parameter determines, how long the library should retry to connect, before it aborts and denies the access.
+  This parameter determines, how long the library should retry to connect, before it aborts and denies the access. <!--- welche Einheit?
+Anzahl Versuche?
+Sekunden? -->

 # Subject functions